Energy bills set to rise by £400 for millions of households in the spring

 Customers’ gas and electricity bills expected to jump by a third in April and more suppliers look set to go bust

-Energy bills are set to jump by one third for millions of households this spring after the price of natural gas soared to a new record level on Wednesday, with experts forecasting that worse is yet to come.
+Energy bills are set to jump by almost one third for millions of households this spring after the price of natural gas soared to a new record level on Wednesday, with experts forecasting that worse is yet to come.

 Experts now forecast that the energy price cap, which sets a maximum that suppliers can charge for gas and electricity, will have to rise by a further £400 when it is next reviewed by regulator Ofgem in February, coming into effect in April.
+It would mean the cost of gas and electricity for the average home is around £1,660 per year.

 The unprecedented jump of almost a third would come on top of the recent 12 per cent price cap increase, which came into effect on 1 October, and follows warnings that 3.5 million people will be unable to heat their homes this winter.

-People who are currently on cheaper fixed-rate tariffs will see their bills rise sharply when those deals come to an end.
+Households on fixed-rate tariffs, which are not covered by the price cap, will see their bills rise sharply when those deals come to an end and they are switched over to suppliers’ standard variable tariffs.

 The alarming increase in energy prices will add to fears of a devastating cost-of-living crunch that is set to hit millions of households, sparking comparisons with the 1970s Winter of Discontent and the period of post-War austerity.